seed-run/homepage/_docs/serverless-errors/no-integration-defined-for-method.md

 3. After the stack has been removed you can try deploying the service again.

 Note that, [Seed](/) will do the above automatically.
 It'll check the CloudFormation stack status, remove the stack if necessary, and retry the deployment (up to 3 times).
+You can [read more about this here]({% link _docs/auto-retrying-serverless-errors.md %}#auto-retrying-on-deploy).